 - pat your skin dry instead of rubbing it after washing

-- use perfumed soaps or bathing products that can dry out your skin
+- do not use perfumed soaps or bathing products that can dry out your skin

-- use harsh scrubs on your skin – this can make it worse
+- do not use harsh scrubs on your skin – this can make it worse

 - things you try yourself aren't helping and the condition is bothering you